simionrobert/cloud-signature-consortium/README.md

 ## Running the tests
-You can get the commands for Postman for testing yourself the API from this [link](https://www.getpostman.com/collections/db7edf68afea5e5dec67).
+You can run the commands for testing using Postman.

 In Postman, set `certificate SSL validation` to false, under Settings.